Ehsan NoursalehiUNIVERSAL FUND MEMBER

 Ehsan's Story

 Ehsan joined Watsi on November 25th, 2015.
 Eight years ago, Ehsan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Ehsan's most recent donation supported Dante, a hardworking and loving father from Philippines, to fund hernia repair surgery so he can finally live pain free.
+Ehsan's most recent donation supported Hein, a four-year-old boy from Burma, to fund eye surgery.

 Impact